The Cicero Institute Makes Homelessness Worse for Everyone

 Bad things happen when there’s a disconnect between lawmakers and people on the ground doing the work.
 Funds get misrouted and then misused, as in the case of COVID-19 relief.
 In other cases, agendas get pushed that don’t help – instead, they hurt homeless people.

 These agendas will come cleverly disguised as well-intentioned policy, thick with noble and compelling rhetoric.
 They manage to fool some, adding to the danger they pose.
-This has been the case in many states following the emergence of the Missouri think tank The Cicero Institute.
+This has been the case in many states following the emergence of the think tank The Cicero Institute.

 The Cicero Institute was created to be an example of a new approach to homelessness.
 Unfortunately, the changes it advocates for cause harm as it seeks to erase homeless people through criminalization rather than address or even acknowledge the roots of the problem.
 Its theories are steeped in prejudice and cruelty.